My Heart Valve Surgery Pictures

 I was 33 years old.
 As you can read in my story, I would go on to have a successful double valve replacement but a very challenged recovery.

-After surgery, I wrote The Patient's Guide To Heart Valve Surgery to help future patients and their caregivers better understand the realities of open heart, valve surgery and recovery.
+After surgery, I wrote The Patient's Guide To Heart Valve Surgery to help future patients and their caregivers better understand the realities of open heart surgery and recovery.

 Since publishing my book and posting this website, several people were interested to know if I had any heart valve surgery pictures which documented the "open-heart surgery experience".